joalla/discogs_client/docs/source/authentication.md

 d = discogs_client.Client('my_user_agent/1.0', user_token='my_user_token')
 ```

 That's it!
 You are now free to make authenticated requests.
+The downside is
+that you'll be limited to the information only your user account can see
+(i.e., no requests on behalf of other users).

 ## OAuth Authentication

 OAuth is an open protocol commonly used for authorization (and in this case,
 authentication as well).
-For more information on the OAuth specification, please
+For more information on the OAuth specification,
-visit the OAuth website: http://oauth.net/
+please visit the OAuth website: http://oauth.net/

-A Discogs consumer key and consumer secret are required for OAuth, to get those
+A Discogs consumer key and consumer secret are required for OAuth, to get
-go to the developer's section of your Discogs user account settings:
+those go to the developer's section of your Discogs user account settings:

 ["Click user avatar on top right of screen" - "Settings" - "Developers"](
 https://www.discogs.com/settings/developers) - "Create